kemkemG0/Yamaneko/README.md

 <!--
 ## 📚 Learning Outcomes
-By working with Rusty Container Runtime, you will:
+By working with Yamaneko, you will:

 Gain a deeper understanding of containerization concepts.
 Learn about the internals of container runtimes.